Specialization orders on atom spectra of Grothendieck categories: Atom spectra of quotient categories

 \begin{proof} This follows from Lemma \ref{Lem:AtomInQuotientCategory} and Lemma \ref{Lem:AtomSupportAndAssociatedAtomsForQuotientCategory}. \end{proof}

 It is known that any Grothendieck category $\mcA$ can be obtained as the quotient category of the category of modules over some ring $R$ by some localizing subcategory.
-Since we have a fully faithful functor $\mcA\to\Mod R$, this result is called the \emph{Gabriel-Popescu embedding}.
+Since we have a fully faithful functor $\mcA\to\Mod R$, this result is called the \emph{Gabriel--Popescu embedding}.